-The Caring for Aging Relatives Effectively (C.A.R.E.) support and exchange group meets for lunch at noon on the last Wednesday of the month at Azalea Gardens Assisted Living Community.
-This is an informal gathering that provides those in caring situations an opportunity to exchange ideas, resources and concerns with others.
-A light lunch is provided compliments of Azalea Gardens, 100 Azalea Drive.
+The Caring for Aging Relatives Effectively (C.A.R.E.) support and exchange group meets at noon Wednesday at Azalea Gardens Assisted Living Community.
+This is an informal luncheon that provides those in caring situations an opportunity to exchange ideas, resources and concerns with others.
+A light lunch is provided compliments of Azalea Gardens.
 All caregivers are welcome and can get more information by contacting Sandra Enfinger at 234-9600 or Jo Ann O’Quin at email@example.com.
 (October 24, 2010)

 The Lafayette Commodores (10-0, 5-0) stormed past the Rosa Fort Lions (7-3, 3-3) 42-7 on Friday night.
 With the win, the Commodores won Region 2-4A. (more…) (October 23, 2010)

 In the early 1880s, L.Q.C.
 Lamar was thinking about retirement from public life.
 He started purchasing land in the small town of Taylor, just south on Oxford.
 By 1882, he had acquired 550 acres along the Mississippi Central Railroad.
 On a hill overlooking the farm, he had a small wooden frame home built in the New England farmhouse style.
 There were also barns and shelters for the stock, and a dairy barn.

 He wrote to his farm manager, William Knight, “that place is to be my future home at the end of my services here, I shall go to that place and spend the remainder of my life.
 You see, therefore, that you are not merely in charge of a nice farm and fine stock, but that you will contribute much to my future comfort.”
 (October 22, 2010, Page 2B)